 The inaugural Yamashiro Hollywood Night Market is scheduled to take place 21 June 2017.
-From 5 pm – 9 pm, the night market will operated from 1999 North Sycamore Avenue, in the Outpost Estates neighborhood of Hollywood (and not West Hollywood, as stated on their website).
-The nearest Metro stops are for the 237/656, 212/312, 217 lines as well as LADOT’s DASH Hollywood line.
+From 5 pm – 9 pm, the night market will operate from 1999 North Sycamore Avenue, in the Outpost Estates neighborhood of Hollywood (and not West Hollywood, as stated on their website).
+The nearest Metro stops are for the 237/656, 212/312, and 217 lines as well as LADOT’s DASH Hollywood line.
 The Red Line’s Hollywood/Highland stop is .8 kilometers away.

 FURTHER READING AND LISTENING

 Elizabeth Lee‘s “Asian Night Market Finds Home in Southern California“

 Elson Trinidad‘s “The Night Market Sees the Light of Day” and “2014 Is the Year of the Night Market“

 Alex Schmidt‘s “626 Night Market Highlights Southern California’s Asian Cuisine“

 Richard Chang‘s “Food-filled night markets are crossing into the mainstream and headed our way“

 Support Eric Brightwell on Patreon

 10 thoughts on “Pan-Asian Metropolis — Southern California Night Markets”